Our advice on costumes

 Nos conseils sur les costumes

-To avoid missteps, check the following:
+To avoid missteps, check the following points:

 black suit jacket